 As you add new slides, think of them as pages.
-When your ready to share your newsletter you have a few options.
+When you are ready to share your newsletter you have a few options.

-- You could share the file as is.
-This would be a useful if more than one person is going to work on the newsletter, but you probably don’t want you readers to access the newsletter this way.
+- You could share the file as-is.
+This would be useful if more than one person is going to work on the newsletter, but you probably don’t want your readers to access the newsletter this way.

-- You could use the Publish to Web option in the file menu.
+- You could use the Publish to Web option in the File menu.
 This will give you a link you can share with your readers.
-The link shows the newsletter as a side show.
-There are some times when this would be useful, but I don’t think a newsletter is one of them.
+The link shows the newsletter as a sideshow.
+Sometimes, this would be useful, but I don’t think a newsletter is one of them.